 - Another Whiffer will thank our speaker and present a small thank you gift.

 - The Chair makes any other announcements before closing the official meeting.

 - Members remain online after the meeting for as long as they wish to continue chatting in an informal large group conversation.

-To ensure members have the best Whiff@Home experience, we have prepared a list of tips and best practices for virtual meetings.
-It also contains technical help setting up and using Zoom functionality during the meetings.
+To ensure members had the best Whiff@Home experience, we prepared a list of tips and best practices for virtual meetings.
+It also contained technical help setting up and using Zoom functionality during the meetings.